-Successful transition through endings is a necessary skill these days.
+Successful transition through endings is a necessary skill in the 21st century.
 A William Bridges classic gives insights into helping endings succeed.

 <This post is part one of a two-part series on William Bridge’s Transitions change approach, with related change models and business examples.>